moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-fetch-format title="MOQT FETCH Message"}

-* Fetch ID: The Fetch ID identifies a given fetch request.
-Fetch ID is a
+* Subscribe ID: The Subscribe ID identifies a given fetch request.
+Subscribe ID
-variable length integer that MUST be unique and monotonically increasing
+is a variable length integer that MUST be unique and monotonically increasing
 within  a session.

 * Track Namespace: Identifies the namespace of the track as defined in